 The executive order mentions the Texas fertilizer plant explosion earlier this year that killed 15 people.
-The disaster was a stark reminder of the need to boost safety at chemical plants and to address the very serious workplace risks that unsafe chemical storage can pose, it states.
+It states that the disaster was a stark reminder of the need to boost safety at chemical plants and address the very serious workplace risks that unsafe chemical storage can pose.

 The executive order, however, is only the first step toward improved safety at chemical plants, and critics are calling for additional regulatory action.
 Recently, the Chemical Safety Board, a federal agency that investigates chemical accidents, criticized the Occupational Safety and Health Administration for its “unacceptable” responses to a number of long-standing board recommendations for new safety rules.
 The recommendations included covering atmospheric storage tanks that could be a potential risk for catastrophic toxic release.

 What’s more, the Occupational Safety and Health and Administration is dealing with funding issues that must be addressed, so the agency is better equipped to improve chemical plant safety.

 In modern industrial society, chemicals are widely used and transported as elements, compounds, mixtures, solutions, and emulsions.
 Besides being used in schools, universities, and other training facilities, they are also commonly used in domestic situations, such as for cleaning, gardening, and DIY.
 Some chemicals, however, should not be mixed or in contact with others because they can produce byproducts that are toxic, carcinogenic, explosive, etc., or can be dangerous themselves.
 Chemists need to maintain safety to avoid disasters and other types of chemical mishaps.

 Policies, procedures, and practices related to chemical safety are designed to minimize the risk of exposure to potentially hazardous chemicals.
 Policies, procedures, and practices related to chemical safety are designed to minimize the risk of exposure to potentially hazardous chemicals.